Riffing in ombre on a blue Coltrane

 last call for this train

-as it steams us home
+as it steams us on home

 we're going deep tonight